-Thank you especially to Sue Thompson for sharing her wonderful story with us this month.
+A special thank you to Sue Thompson from the Wairoa (Hawkes Bay) branch of the study for sharing her wonderful story with us this month.

 Did you know...
 Early analysis of the information collected at our Heart Clinics suggest that: